Thermal baths and small hotels around Lake Chiemsee

 - Bad Endorf is located on the direct Munich–Salzburg railway line.

-- Many hotels collaborate with the thermal baths; package deals are worthwhile.
+- Many hotels collaborate with the thermal baths; package deals can be worthwhile.

 - Winter paths are generally easily walkable even in frosty conditions.

-- The thermal baths are well-attended on weekends; on weekdays, however, it is significantly quieter.
+- The thermal baths are well-attended on weekends, but are significantly quieter on weekdays.

 Hotels & thermal baths around Lake Chiemsee